fverdugo/PartitionedArrays.jl/README.md

 The basic design novelty of this library is that it implements (and allows to implement) parallel algorithms in a generic way independently of the underlying hardware / message passing software that is eventually used.
 At this moment, this library provides two back ends for running the generic parallel algorithms:
 - `SequentialBackend`: The parallel data is split in chunks, which are stored in a conventional (sequential) Julia session (typically in an `Array`).
 The tasks in the parallel algorithms are executed one after the other.
 Note that the sequential back end does not mean to distribute the data in a single part.
 The data can be split in an arbitrary number of parts.
 - `MPIBackend`: Chunks of parallel data and parallel tasks are mapped to different MPI processes.
-The drivers are to be executed in MPI mode, e.g., `mpirun julia --project=. input.jl`.
+The drivers are to be executed in MPI mode, e.g., `mpirun -n 4 julia --project=. input.jl`.

 The `SequentialBackend` is specially handy for developing new code.
 Since it runs in a standard Julia session, one can use tools like `Revise` and `Debugger` that will certainly do your live easier at the developing stage.
 Once the code works with the `SequentialBackend` can be automatically deployed in a super computer via the `MPIBackend`.
 Other back ends like a `ThreadedBacked` or `MPIXBackend` can be added in the future.